 With ties between the Neoproterozoic-Cambrian stratigraphy of the Zavkhan Terrane and the Khuvsgul Group proposed on the basis of lithostratigraphy (Macdonald and Jones, 2011), a new composite chemostratigraphy from the Khuvsgul Group allows us to refine these earlier correlations.
 The Cryogenian Bakh Fm hosts a carbon isotope profile similar to those from other Cryogenian non-glacial interlude platformal carbonate sequences around the world (fig. 11).
 In particular, δ13C values of +4 to +6‰ in the Khurts Mb of the Bakh Fm are followed by a -3 to -8‰ interval in the Bumbulug Mb, with a recovery to positive (+6 to +8‰) values observed in the upper Bumbulug and basal Salkhitai Mbs.
-These trends can be directly correlated (fig. 11) to similar patterns observed in the Taishir Fm of the Tsagaan Oloom Group of the Zavkhan Terrane, the type locality of the eponymous negative δ13C excursion (Macdonald, 2009; Johnston et al., 2012; Bold et al., 2016a).
+These trends can be directly correlated (fig. 11) to similar patterns observed in the Taishir Fm of the Tsagaan Oloom Group of the Zavkhan Terrane, the type locality of the eponymous negative δ13C excursion (Macdonald et al., 2009; Johnston et al., 2012; Bold et al., 2016a).
 This correlation supports the Sturtian and Marinoan affinities of the Ongolog and Shar Fms, respectively, and further bolsters arguments for a unified Khuvsgul and Zavkhan passive margin history during the Cryogenian.
 In addition to similarities in chemostratigraphy, the Bakh Fm is broadly similar, in terms of thickness, lithology, and facies association, to temporally-equivalent intervals of the Taishir Fm (Bold et el., 2016a).
 Barite crystal fans, sheet-crack cements, and affinities with underlying Marinoan diamictite sequences underscore the identification of the basal Khirvesteg and Ol Fms (Bold et al., 2016a) as Marinoan cap carbonate sequences within the Khuvsgul and Tsagaan Oloom Groups, respectively.
 Carbon isotope stratigraphy suggests a similar interpretation, with the basal portions of both formations hosting similar δ13C profiles that dip to as low as -5‰ before recovering to ~ 0‰, a trend observed within Marinoan cap carbonates around the world (Bold et al., 2016a: fig. 17, and references therein).
-Above the Marinoan cap carbonate sequence, on both terranes, early Ediacaran strata is truncated by an Ediacaran unconformity (Bold et al., 2016a; Macdonald et al., 2009).
+Above the Marinoan cap carbonate sequence, on both terranes, early Ediacaran strata are truncated by an Ediacaran unconformity (Bold et al., 2016a; Macdonald et al., 2009).

-Above the Ediacaran hiatal surface, the timing of deposition and lithological similarities begin to diverge.
-On the Zavkhan Terrane, the Zunn-Arts, Bayangol, Salaagol, and Khairkhan Fms formed during the latest Ediacaran to early Stage 2 of the Cambrian (~534-520 Ma) and are more siliciclastic-dominated (Smith et al., 2016).
+Above the Ediacaran hiatal surface, the timing of deposition and lithological similarities between terranes begin to diverge.
+On the Zavkhan Terrane, the Zuun-Arts, Bayangol, Salaagol, and Khairkhan Fms formed during the latest Ediacaran to early Stage 2 of the Cambrian (~534-520 Ma), and comprise more siliciclastic-rich strata (Smith et al., 2016).
 On the TMT, Khuvsgul Group strata are carbonate-dominated, and only the Kheseen Fm appears to have been deposited prior to Cambrian Stage 2, with the Erkhelnuur, and Ukhaatolgoi Fms deposited from Cambrian Stage 2 through Stage 3.
 These stratigraphic differences can be attributed to the development of composite foreland basins during arc-continent collision, slab reversal, and accretion along the western TMT-Zavkhan margin.

 5.5 Diachronous collision of a Cambrian arc and development of stacked forelands

 Arc volcanism occurred west of both the TMT and the Zavkhan Terranes in the Ediacaran to Cambrian.
-In the south, the western margin of the Zavkhan Terrane is flanked by the oceanic Khantaishir Ophiolite, which formed ca. 570 Ma in a suprasubduction environment (Gianola et al., 2017, 2019), and arc-related igneous rocks.
-These include the Khantishir Magmatic Complex, which hosts continental arc lithologies that span ~524-495 Ma (Janousek et al. 2018).
-In the north, the ~570 Ma Agardag Tes-Chem ophiolite (Pfander and Kröner, 2004) lies west of the TMT, albeit inboard of island arc-related intrusives as young as 535 Ma (Rudnev et al., 2006) and ~522-518 Ma calc-alkaline granites of the East Tannu-Ola batholith (Rudnev et al., 2008; Mongush et al., 2011).
+In the south, the western margin of the Zavkhan Terrane is flanked by the Khantaishir Ophiolite, which formed ca. 570 Ma in a suprasubduction environment (Gianola et al., 2017; 2019), and arc-related igneous rocks.
+These include the Khantaishir Magmatic Complex, which hosts continental arc lithologies that span ~524-495 Ma (Janoušek et al. 2018).
+In the north, the ~570 Ma Agardag Tes-Chem ophiolite (Pfänder and Kröner, 2004) lies west of the TMT, albeit inboard of island arc-related intrusives as young as 535 Ma (Rudnev et al., 2006) and ca. 522-518 Ma calc-alkaline granites of the East Tannu-Ola batholith (Rudnev et al., 2008; Mongush et al., 2011).